Greek opposition leader's U-turn opens path to power

 "I do not aspire to someday play the role of Mr. Constantine Mitsotakis or Mr. Andreas Papandreou," he said at the time.

-But after almost 10 years on the sidelines with his centre-right party, Samaras performed another volte-face by announcing the break up of Political Spring and declaring his support for New Democracy.
+But after almost 10 years on the sidelines with his center-right party, Samaras performed another volte-face by announcing the break up of Political Spring and declaring his support for New Democracy.

 In 2004 he rejoined New Democracy, served as culture minister and eventually took over as leader after its 2009 election defeat to the Socialists.